kneron/document_center/docs/toolchain/python_app/app_flow_manual.md

   -n NUM_IMAGES, --num_images NUM_IMAGES
                         number of images to test
-  -r, --resume          flag to resume dataset from where it left off previously --runner_dump [RUNNER_DUMP [RUNNER_DUMP ...]]
+  -r, --resume          flag to resume dataset from where it left off previously -s, --sort            sort the images in alphanumerical order --runner_dump [RUNNER_DUMP [RUNNER_DUMP ...]]
                         name of runners to dump result --rgba                flag to dumb preprocessed RGBA binary